-The Central Finland Health Care District’s chief development physician Pirjo Mustonen is strongly of the opinion, that in addition to volumes (such as numbers of visits and operations) the real value and effectiveness of the treatment should be assessed.
-“Central Finland Health Care District wants to prepare for the future, in which systematic measurement of value of the care chains is a key factor in the development of care.
-In specialist health care, coronary artery disease patients’ wellbeing has been followed up usually for one month after the procedure.
-Listening to patient feedback systematically for a longer period gives us information not only on the long-term benefits of the treatment, but also on the functioning of the whole care chain.
+The Central Finland Health Care District’s chief development physician Pirjo Mustonen is strongly of the opinion, that in addition to volumes (such as numbers of visits and operations), the real value and effectiveness of the treatment should be assessed.
+“Central Finland Health Care District wants to prepare for the future, in which systematic measurement of the value of the care chain is a key factor in the development of care.
+In specialist health care, coronary artery disease patients’ well-being has been followed up usually for one month after the procedure.
+Listening to patient feedback systematically for a longer period gives us information not only on the long-term benefits of the treatment but also on the functioning of the whole care chain.
 For the development of care, this is vitally important and is the path to be taken in the future.
 The patient-centred ICHOM metrics excellently suit this purpose”, Mustonen commented.

 Internationally, patient-reported outcomes are already measured relatively widely: value-based health care also brings better care in Finland

-Internationally, different tools for the measurement of patients’ health and ability to function are already relatively widespread, for example Philips VitalHealth’s Questlink is part of treatment process in several hospitals, such as Maritin-Klinik in Germany and Mayo Clinic in the Unites States.
-The tool utilises international ICHOM standards, which aim to international comparability of the results.
+Internationally, different tools for the measurement of patients’ health and ability to function are already relatively widespread, for example, Philips VitalHealth’s Questlink is part of the treatment process in several hospitals, such as Maritin-Klinik in Germany and Mayo Clinic in the United States.
+The tool utilises international ICHOM standards, which aim for international comparability of the results.
 Patient-reported metrics of effectiveness are usually divided into two categories: Patient-Reported Outcome Measures (PROM) measuring the patient’s ability to function, and Patient-Reported Experience Measures (PREM) which measure the patient’s customer experience.

 Nordic Healthcare Group’s Executive Vice President Vesa Komssi sees that value-based health care includes significant opportunities for the future.
 “Measuring effectiveness is needed even wider in all significant patient groups.
 Value-based health care is the way to guarantee better care with limited resources to everyone in Finland.
 We are glad that Central Finland Health Care District is a forerunner in piloting value-based metrics and they have understood the value of patient-reported outcomes in the development of good care.
 We look forward to seeing the results of the pilot project and the possibilities to expand the operating model to other patient groups”, Komssi commented.